 8. Achieve at least a B- or better in each course taken for a grade and at least a 3.0 Cumulative GPA.
+Students may not opt for a pass/no pass grade.
 9. Earn nine (9) credits for the capstone project by completing either a thesis or comprehensive exams plus an extended research paper.
 Please see the Thesis and Comprehensive Exam/Extended Paper Requirements in the next section.